Offering A Hand

 My son is all grown up now and on his own.
 He doesn't need my hands the way he used to but knows they are always here for him if and when he ever does.

-We spend so much time focused on our brain, on trying to be smart, and insightful, and profound in our thinking.
-We forget how much joy we have gotten from our hands when we use them to build things, to protect others, to help those who can't always help themselves, and to show love.
+We spend so much time focused on our brains, on trying to be smart, insightful, and profound in our thinking.
+We forget how much joy we have gotten from our hands when we use them to build things, protect others, help those who can't always help themselves, and show love.

 Our hands are made for doing things and maybe we need more of that these days.
 Less talking.
 Less tweeting.
 Less posting.
 Less opining.
 More doing.
 More hands.
 More scars.